 Alok has worked with local school and parent groups, like All Saints Junior School, The Wren School and Purley Primary School, to deliver extra government funding and ensure that we have much needed extra school places being created.

 Alok has worked with local campaign groups to fight unsustainable development on green spaces like Pincents Hill and scale back housing on the Bath Road Reservoir site.
 He is committed to campaigning against any unsustainable development across Reading West.

 Alok is a big supporter of local businesses.
 He has supported businesses like the Tesco Distribution Centre in Whitley to deliver new jobs in Reading and has organised local business export seminars, helped deliver reductions in business rates for local businesses and campaigned for faster broadband.

 A keen supporter of local charities, faith groups and volunteers across Reading, he has championed the excellent and selfless work they all do.

-Alok is married and lives in Reading Borough with his wife and two daughters.
+Alok is married and lives in Reading Borough with his wife, two daughters and his dog Olly.